swcarpentry/git-novice/_episodes/11-licensing.md

 Foundation](http://www.gnu.org/licenses/license-list.html) both
 maintain lists of licenses which are good choices.

-The following article provides an excellent overview of licensing and licensing options from the perspective of scientists who also write
+[Thi article][software-licensing] provides an excellent overview of licensing and licensing options from the perspective of scientists who also write code.
-code:

-> Morin, A., Urban, J., and Sliz, P. “[A Quick Guide to Software
-> Licensing for the Scientist-Programmer](http://dx.doi.org/10.1371/journal.pcbi.1002598)” PLoS Computational Biology
-> 8(7) (2012): e1002598.

 At the end of the day what matters is that there is a clear statement as to what the license is.
 Also, the license is best chosen from the